Covene/MerakiNewClientAlert-Covene/README.md

 ## Instructions
 You must first obtain your organizations ORG ID, and Network ID.
 You can use the Get-OrgID.py script to obtain your ORG ID, and the Get-NetworkIDs.py file to get all network IDs in your organization.
 The Get-NetworkClients python script assumes you have successfully ran the Get-NetworkIDs.py file.
 See Assumptions above for more information.
 To use this script, you will also need to configure the following in Azure:
 - Communication Resource
-- A Verified Domain
+- Email Communication Resource
-- Connect a verified email domain
+- A Verified Domain or free azure domain.
 - Obtain and store your Azure Communication Resource URL in the script.

 You may also use another Email solution, such as [Google's Gmail](https://mailtrap.io/blog/python-send-email-gmail/).